captionpoint/CaptionPoint-Server/public/will.md

 So you’re stopping mid-run?
 ---
 ## ISAAC:
-Just pausing.
+Just pausing…
+--
-If we can get more money we can start again.
+If we can get more money, we can start again.
 ---
 ## JOHN:
-Isaac, come on.
-I’m looking at half of *Romeo and Juliet* just hanging here.
+Isaac, come on, I’m looking at half of *Romeo and Juliet* just hanging here.
 ---
 ## HENRY:
 I knew we should have never let this man near us.
 ---
 ## ISAAC:
-Gentlemen, please.
-We just need a little bit more money.
+Gentlemen, please, we just need a little bit more money.
+---
+## ISAAC:
 More interest in the publication wouldn’t hurt either.
 ---
 ## JOHN: